Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Data-Inspired Feature Ranking Simulations

 \section{Data-Inspired Feature Ranking Simulations}

-In this section, we describe a number of simulations that illustrate the effectiveness of \method\;to identify signal features in three common statistical settings: regression, classification, and robust regression (i.e., presence of outliers).
-In all settings, we highlight the flexibility of \method\;for choosing an appropriate GLM and similarity metric for the problem at hand.
+We next highlight the effectiveness of \method\;to identify signal features across simulations, covering three common settings: regression, classification, and robust regression (i.e., presence of outliers).
+In all settings, we demonstrate the flexibility of \method\;for choosing an appropriate GLM and similarity metric for the problem at hand.
 In addition, for all simulations, we use covariate matrices coming from real-world datasets to capture naturally occurring structures.
 Using these covariate matrices, we simulate responses with analytical functions that depend on a sparse set of features.
 These response functions were chosen to reflect both canonical forms and domain knowledge.
 We then measure the ability of \method\;and other feature importance methods to recover these signal features, with the specific metric for recovery discussed below.
 Additional simulations under varying sparsity levels, number of features, and misspecified model settings with omitted variables are provided in Appendix~\ref{supp:additional_feature_ranking}, further supporting the strong empirical performance of \method.